planetway/xroad-securityserver-docker/README.md

 docker-compose up
 ```

-The `/files/initdb.sh` part of the command will create PostgreSQL roles, databases and create the necessary tables.
-The command parameter defaults to `/files/cmd.sh`, which assumes the database is already setup.

 Open the Security server admin UI on `https://localhost:4000/` (change localhost to docker server's host),
 and login with the credentials set as `PX_ADMINUI_USER` and `PX_ADMINUI_PASSWORD` environment variables.
 In Chrome, you might see the "Your connection is not private" page.
 Click the "Advanced" button and "Proceed to localhost (unsafe)".